-Health Insurance - Overall, it is the intent of the parties that health benefits coverages and cost-sharing between the Employer and the Employees in the bargaining unit shall be the same as for non-represented employees of the City.
+13.1 Health Insurance - Overall, it is the intent of the parties that health benefits coverage and costsharing between the Employer and the Employees in the bargaining unit shall be the same as for non-represented employees of the City.
 Health benefits coverage shall be provided in accordance with state and federal laws in existence at any given time during the term of this agreement.

-The parties agree that for the benefit year starting January 1, 2019, that the health insurance offered to union members will be governed by last year of the parties' prior collective bargaining agreement that expired on December 31, 2018.
-For the benefit years starting January 1, 2020, and for the remaining duration of the agreement that the following agreements apply:
+The parties agree that for the plan year starting January 1 following expiration of the collective bargaining agreement, that the health insurance offered to union members will be governed by the pertinent terms from the last year of the parties' prior collective bargaining agreement that expired on December 31 of the prior year.

+For the duration of the agreement, the following agreements apply:

-- 13.1.1 The Employer retains the right to select administrators and choose insurance carriers or to self-insure benefits.
+- 13.1.1 The Employer retains the right to select administrators and choose insurance carriers or to selfinsure benefits.
 The Union understands and recognizes that the monthly premiums for insured plans is based on the actual rate charged to the City by the insurance company (e.g. Kaiser, Delta Dental, Willamette), and that the monthly total premiums for self-insured plans is the renewal premium equivalent rates in the annual actuary report effective each January as determined by the actuary hired for the plan.
-The Employee contribution shall be deducted monthly from the employee's pay check.
+The Employee contribution shall be deducted monthly from the employee's paycheck.
 Premiums shall only be used for allowable expenses and any unexpended funds remaining in the Health Benefits Fund at the conclusion of the benefit year shall be carried forward from year to year until expended for allowable expenses. - 13.1.2 The Union recognizes that the Employer shall have the right to make design and cost sharing changes to the Employer provided health plans to promote cost containment, provided such changes shall be made uniformly for all non-represented City employees, their dependents, and employee groups evenly. - 13.1.3 Eligible employees may elect Medical, dental or vision coverage.
-When dependent coverage is elected for medical, dental or vision, employees and their eligible dependents shall be enrolled in the same plan(s). - 13.1.4 The Employer may open the contract to negotiate this provision for the remainder of the term of the agreement, based upon new requirements resulting from the state or federal health care reform legislation, when the requirements are known. - 13.1.5 Premium Sharing for the City of Bellevue Core Plan currently administered by Premera.
-For the remaining duration of this Agreement starting January 1, 2020, the employee percentage of the required premium will be calculated as follows:
+When dependent coverage is elected for medical, dental or vision, employees and their eligible dependents shall be enrolled in the same plan(s). - 13.1.4 The Employer may open the contract to negotiate this provision for the remainder of the term of the agreement, based upon new requirements resulting from the state or federal health care reform legislation, when the requirements are known. - 13.1.5 Premium Sharing (CORE) for the City of Bellevue Core Plan currently administered by Premera.

+For the remaining duration of this Agreement starting January 1, 2023, the employee percentage of the required premium will be calculated as follows:

 Self-Insured Plan Coverage Level/Tier Employee Contribution Percentage (of the Monthly Total Premium)

-Employee Only 6.99%
+Premera Core Employee Only 6.99%

-Duamana Cara Employee & Spouse/Registered Domestic Partner 16.4%
+Employee & Spouse/Registered Domestic Partner 16.4%

-Premera Core Employee & Child(ren) 13.0%
+Employee & Child(ren) 13.0%

 Employee & Family 17.8%

-13.1.6 Premium Sharing for the City of Bellevue Choice Plan currently administered by Premera.
+13.1.6 Premium Sharing (CHOICE) for the City of Bellevue Choice Plan currently administered by Premera.

-For the remaining duration of this Agreement starting January 1, 2020, in the event the employee elects dependent coverage under the Choice Plan the employee's contribution toward the required premium will be calculated after subtracting the employee only premium from the total premium:
+For the remaining duration of this Agreement starting January 1, 2023, in the event the employee elects dependent coverage under the Choice Plan the employee's contribution toward the required premium will be calculated after subtracting the employee only premium from the total premium: